 5. Poor survey design.

-Common mistakes include having too many questions, or too few, asking about two different things in the same question, not providing a “neutral” response option, and the failure to pilot test the survey, among others.
+Common mistakes when you conduct employee surveys include having too many questions, or too few, asking about two different things in the same question, not providing a “neutral” response option, and the failure to pilot test the survey, among others.

 6. Thinking that cheaper is better.